-The EPA Marine Monitoring Programme analyses for general components in water samples at a large number of marine sites around Ireland.
-However, there was no data available from this programme for the designated shellfish area.
+The EPA Marine Monitoring Programme analyses for pH and dissolved oxygen in water samples at a large number of marine sites around Ireland.
+There was 1 sample available from this programme for the designated shellfish area but it was compliant with the shellfish standards for pH and dissolved oxygen.